Understanding Public Speaking Anxiety

 You’ve got an important presentation coming up.
 Your stomach’s in knots, your heart’s pounding, and your mind is already racing ahead to all the ways it could go wrong.
 You barely slept last night, and the thought of standing in front of a room full...

-Preparing for a Presentation — Are You a Procrastinator or a Perfectionist?
+Are You a Procrastinator or a Perfectionist?
+The Answer May Explain Your Public Speaking Anxiety.

 Why Avoiding Public Speaking Is Worse Than Doing It!
 It Is Career-Limiting, Stressful, and Harder Than You Think.